Two people sit next to each other at a wooden table. one sits before a notebook and holds a pen whilst the other sits in front of a laptop

 The judging criteria will include:

-The winner will receive a £50 Amazon voucher, which may be delivered directly by email.
-The winner’s entry will be published on the Society’s website and may also be published on FT.com, however, publication on FT.com is at the sole discretion of the FT.
-The winning and highly commended entries may also be published in Routes Journal (highly commended entries can be submitted by the entrants to Routes for consideration; the winning entry will be automatically submitted to Routes for consideration).
-The winning prize is subject to Amazon Gift Card terms and conditions.
+The winner will receive a £50 Amazon voucher, which might be delivered directly from Amazon by email, with the entrant’s email being entered into the Amazon system.
+The Amazon voucher for the winner will be in GBP, unless it is possible to provide an Amazon voucher in local currency for a similar value.
+The winner’s entry will be published on the Society’s website and maybe on FT.com.
+Publication on FT.com is at the sole discretion of the FT and some reformatting, along with minor changes, may be made prior to publication, in consultation with the winner.
+The winning entry may also be published in Routes Journal (highly commended entries can be submitted by the entrants to Routes for consideration Submitting to Routes; the winning entry will be submitted by the Society to Routes for consideration).
+The winner’s prize is subject to Amazon Gift Card terms and conditions.
+The judging panel's decisions are final, and binding, and no correspondence will be entered into.

+The winner and highly commended entrants may be required to return an eligibility form stating their age, year of study and compliance with the geography study requirements.
+There is no fee to enter the competition and no purchase is necessary to enter.
 No responsibility for late, incomplete, corrupt or lost entries will be accepted.
 StoryMap submissions must be available as an open access link.
 They will not be judged if we cannot access them without asking for login details.

 The Society and FT reserve the right to, at their absolute discretion, cancel, suspend, or vary the competition, or any part of it (including these terms and conditions), or vary the prize as required by the circumstances.
 The Society and FT reserve the right to disqualify any individual who has not complied with the letter or spirit of these terms and conditions.
 Any failure by the Society or FT to enforce any provision in these terms and conditions shall not constitute a waiver of that provision.
+AI checks may be used to determine whether the work is the student’s own and presented ‘in the spirit of the competition’.
+Students applying to university are given the following guidance by UCAS about the use of AI for personal statements.
+A guide to using AI and ChatGPT with your personal statement | UCAS.
+Students may follow the same guidance when entering this competition.
+For example, they must not use an AI system to generate all or a large part of the text submitted as their own.
+However, they can use AI to help generate ideas and make a start, structure then argument, and then check the final submission.
+Teachers can also consult DfE guidance Generative artificial intelligence (AI) in education - GOV.UK.
+There are age limits associated with the use of AI tools.

 Entrants warrant that their entries are not offensive, defamatory, libellous, obscene, indecent, harassing or threatening or otherwise unlawful, and are unique, have not been plagiarised and do not infringe the intellectual property rights or any other rights of a third party.
 By entering the competition, entrants agree to hold the Society and FT harmless for any liability, damages or claims for injury or loss to any person or property, relating to, directly or indirectly, participation in this competition, or claims based on publicity rights, third party intellectual property rights, defamation or invasion of privacy.